5F-AMB: Side effects

 5F-AMB intoxication caused one fatality on its own, another through ketoacidosis in combination with AB-CHMINACA, AB-FUBINACA, AM-2201, 5F-APINACA, EAM-2201, JWH-018, JWH-122, MAM-2201, STS-135 and THJ-2201 and another fatality in combination with AB-CHMINACA and Diphenidine.

 Legality

 In the United States, 5F-AMB is a Schedule I controlled substance.

 5F-AMB is an Anlage II controlled substance in Germany as of May 2015.

 Sweden's public health agency suggested classifying 5F-AMB as hazardous substance on November 10, 2014.

 The state of Louisiana banned 5F-AMB through an emergency rule after it was detected in a synthetic cannabinoids product called "Kali Berry 2" on 3 June 2014.

 5F-AMB is controlled by the Fifth Schedule of the Misuse of Drugs Act (MDA) in Singapore as of May 2015.

 5F-AMB was also scheduled in Japan on July 25, 2014.

 As of October 2015 5F-AMB is a controlled substance in China.

-In December of 2019, the UNODC announced scheduling recommendations placing 5F-MMB-PINACA as a Schedule II controlled research chemical.
+In December 2019, the UNODC announced scheduling recommendations placing 5F-MMB-PINACA as a Schedule II controlled research chemical.